TV Tropes Needs Your Help

 - Are of variable strength and size, but often shorter than humans or elves, though taller than dwarves.

 - Are a Proud Warrior Race with an extensive honor system.
-They've been referred to as "Green Klingons" in the past, though some argue that the honor system is at least partly inspired by Japanese culture.
+They've been referred to as "Green Klingons" in the past, though their honor system may be inspired by the Japanese, the Norse, or other "warrior" cultures.

 - Have an animist and/or shamanistic religious structure.